thealtoclef/dbt-mdl/README.md

   --db-url duckdb+duckdb:///jaffle_shop.duckdb
 ```

-Starts an MCP stdio server for LLM agent integration.
+Starts an MCP stdio server for Claude Desktop, Cline, and other MCP clients.

 ## Commands